 What’s more, outside of your workout, your non-exercise activity thermogenesis (NEAT) — the energy you burn doing things like walking from point A to point B — is the biggest source of your daily caloric burn, says Kimberly Mills, owner of FitPossibilities Personal Training and Nutrition Coaching in Missouri.
 And remember: Hitting 10,000 steps a day is not a substitute for exercise — pair your workouts with regular movement throughout the day.

 Do You Really Need to Take 10,000 Steps a Day?

 “There’s nothing magical about the 10,000 number,” Dr. Campbell says.
 “The number came from pedometers sold in Japan in the 1960s.
 They were marketed under the name ‘manpo-kei,’ which translates to ‘10,000 steps meter.’
 The 10,000 step count then just kind of caught on since then.”

 That said, performing regular movement — taking more steps than you did last week or last month — is the goal.

 Related: How Many Steps Do You Walk Per Mile?

-Research published in the International Journal of Behavioral Nutrition and Physical Activity suggests that most healthy adults rack up between 4,000 and 18,000 steps per day, while the Centers for Disease Control and Prevention (CDC) doesn’t even bother making a step recommendation.
-Instead, it recommends that adults do strength training and 150 minutes of moderate activity or 75 minutes of vigorous exercise a week, which is roughly 8,000 steps a day, according to Campbell.
+Research published in the International Journal of Behavioral Nutrition and Physical Activity suggests most healthy adults rack up between 4,000 and 18,000 steps per day, while the Centers for Disease Control and Prevention (CDC) doesn’t even bother making a step recommendation.
+Instead, it recommends adults do strength training and 150 minutes of moderate activity or 75 minutes of vigorous exercise a week, which is roughly 8,000 steps a day, according to Campbell.

 14 Easy Ways to Get You to 10,000 Steps